John Stewart - Head of School

-Chris Thompson – Director
+Chris Thompson – General Manager

 “The Green School has been a magical and enriching place for our family.
 We would love to see our children graduate from here.
 I smile every day when I walk onto campus.
 It is a privilege being part of this community.”